To follow along with the R-based demo in class, click here for the companion R-script.

 \(\frac{\mathcal{L}_{r}}{\widehat{\mathcal{L}}}\)

-For some reason (which we will not dwell on) the sampling distribution of the deviance (test statistic) under the null hypothesis (H0: the reduced model is in fact the true model) is approximately \(\chi^2\) (“chi-squared”) distributed with r degrees of freedom, where r is the number of dimensions by which the full model has been reduced (number of parameters “fixed”).
+For some reason (Wilks theorem, but never mind that) the sampling distribution of the deviance (test statistic) under the null hypothesis (H0: the reduced model is in fact the true model) is asymptotically \(\chi^2\) (“chi-squared”) distributed with r degrees of freedom, where r is the number of dimensions by which the full model has been reduced (number of parameters “fixed”- or, number of dimensions reduced in parameter space).

-We can use this property to estimate the statistical significance of any difference in log-likelihood (or more precisely, the deviance) between a fitted model and a null model with one or more parameters fixed at their true values.
+We can use this property to estimate the statistical significance of any difference in log-likelihood (or more precisely, the deviance) between a fitted model and a reduced model with one or more parameters fixed at their true values (often, a “null” model where one or more coefficients have been set to zero).

 Here is a visualization of the chi-squared distribution with 2 degrees of freedom: